-I'm a space technology researcher interested in small and autonomous missions to asteroids and comets, mission design and simulations, software development and the electric solar wind sail.
-I'm an Associate Professor at Tartu Observatory, University of Tartu (Department of Space Technology) in Estonia and a Postdoc at Aalto University School of Electrical Engineering (Department of Electronics and Nanoengineering) in Finland.
+I'm a space technology researcher interested in small & autonomous missions to asteroids & comets, mission design & simulations, software development and the electric solar wind sail.
+I hold an Associate Professor position at UT Tartu Observatory, Department of Space Technology in Estonia.